heiman106/japan_workshop_2024/docs/index.md

 The University of Tokyo, Japan
 <br></br><br>
-**Hands-on training on the latest methods, software tools and applications for polygenic risk scores (PRS) analyses.**
+**Hands-on training with lectures and computer practicals on the latest methods, software tools and applications for polygenic risk score (PRS) analyses**

 ### **Summary**